Sri Lanka - Country Commercial Guide

 Executive Summary

-FDI in Sri Lanka has largely been concentrated in tourism, real estate, mixed development projects, ports, and telecommunications in recent years.
-With a growing middle class, investors also see opportunities in franchising, information technology services, and light manufacturing for the domestic market.
-The Board of Investment (BOI) is the primary government authority responsible for investment, particularly foreign investment, aiming to provide “one-stop” services for foreign investors.
-The BOI is committed to facilitating FDI and can offer project incentives, arrange utility services, assist in obtaining resident visas for expatriate personnel, and facilitate import and export clearances.
+Foreign investments in Sri Lanka, historically below those of other comparable countries, is expected to have declined further in 2022 (the CBSL’s annual FDI report is scheduled for release in late April 2023).
+Foreign direct investments (FDI) stood at $780 million in 2021 compared to $687 million in 2020.
+Meanwhile, portfolio investments in the stock exchange and the government securities market also continued to witness net outflows in 2021.
+FDIs in Sri Lanka have largely been in tourism, real estate, development projects, ports, and telecommunications in recent years.
+The Sri Lankan government seeks to expand investment potential in franchising, information technology services, agriculture, electronics, and light manufacturing.
+The Board of Investment (BOI) is the primary government authority responsible for attracting both foreign and domestic investment, aiming to provide “one-stop” services for foreign investors.
+BOI facilitates FDIs by offering project incentives, arranging utility services, assisting in obtaining resident visas for expatriate personnel, and facilitating import and export clearances.

 To access the complete ICS, visit the U.S. Department of State Investment Climate Statements website.